SahanaReddy06/SahanaReddy06/README.md

 ## 🌱 About Me
 I'm a curious developer who thrives on creating innovative solutions.
 I enjoy experimenting with new technologies, contributing to meaningful projects, and building applications that make a difference. p
-- 🌱 **Currently Learning:** DSA, Machine Learning, Data Science, Exploring DevOps Tools
+- 🌱 **Currently Learning:** DSA, Machine Learning, Data Science, Exploring DevOps Tools, AWS
 - 👯 **Open to Collaborate On:** AI/ML Projects, Web Apps, Data Analytics
-- 💬 **Ask Me About:** Pyt
-- hon, Java, SQL, and coding challenges
+- Pyhon, Java, SQL, and coding challenges
 - ⚡ **Fun Fact:** I chase bugs through the night like they’re part of a horror movie

 ## 📫 Connect with Me